ajam/pulp/README.md

 		"padding": 0.25 // A value between 0 and .5.
 Sometimes you don't want the mouse to have to reach the edge of the page to fully zoom.
 Setting this to something like .25 will mean you've reached the edge of the zoomed in image when you're within 25% of the page edge.
 	},
-	"lazyLoadExtent": 6, // How many pages behind and ahead do you want to load your images "transitionDuration": 400, // In milliseconds, how fast the panels zooms and page turns animate.
-This value should match what's in your css under `transition_opts` minus the `'ms'`.
+	"lazyLoadExtent": 6, // How many pages behind and ahead do you want to load your images "transitionDuration": "400ms", // In milliseconds, how fast the panels zooms and page turns animate.
-	"gutterWidth": 2, // This should also match your css value, in this case `gutter_width`.
+	"gutterWidth": 2, // How much space between the two panels in `double` mode.
 This is the `padding-left` value for `.viewing.right-page`.
-	"drawerTransitionDuration": 500, // In milliseconds, how fast the mobile drawer comes in and out.
-Should match stylesheet value for `drawer_transition_opts`. transitionDuration`.
+	"drawerTransitionDuration": "500ms", // In milliseconds, how fast the mobile drawer comes in and out.
 	"social": {
 		"twitter_text": "Read this comic, it's great!", // The text to display when someone clicks on the Tweet button "twitter_account": "myhandle", // This will display in a tweet as `via @myhandle`.